Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Coupling of RAM to PDH loops

+The spatial overlap between the field and the cavity eigenmode, $\eta$, must still be considered.
+With this in mind, $\Delta V_{\rm ES}'$ can be expressed as

-In this case the first term is the in mode contribution of the \ac{RAM} to the \ac{PDH} error signal offset while the second term is the out of mode contribution.
+Here, the first term is the in-mode contribution of the \ac{RAM} to the \ac{PDH} error signal offset while the second term is the out-of-mode contribution.

-Simplifying this previous equation and expressing it in terms of $\Delta L_{V}$ gives the form of Equation~\ref{Eq:OOL} discussed in the text.
+Simplifying the previous equation and expressing it in terms of $\Delta L_{_{\rm RAM}}$ gives the form of Equation~\ref{Eq:OOL} discussed in the text (where $\delta L_{_{\rm RAM}}$ represents fluctuations of the error signal offset):

-It is interesting to note here that the first order coupling could be eliminated in the case of a overcoupled cavity ($2T_i>\rho$) if the spatial overlap could be maintained such that $\eta^2=\frac{\rho}{2T_i}$.
+It is interesting that the first order coupling could be eliminated in the case of an over-coupled cavity ($2T_i>A$) if the spatial overlap could be maintained such that $\eta^2=\frac{A}{2T_i}$.
 Practically, that would be very difficult to achieve, but it speaks to the importance of optimizing the spatial overlap and impedance matching to reduce the coupling of the \ac{RAM}.
 Furthermore, this derivation relies on the assumption that the field producing the amplitude modulation shares the same spatial eigenmode as the carrier field.
 This is not necessarily the case and a more thorough exploration of this effect would need to consider the spatial overlap of this field and the carrier, separate from the spatial overlap between the carrier and the cavity eigenmode.
-Nevertheless, the treatment above is believed to be sufficient to assess the impact of the \ac{RAM} of the laser on the out-of-loop noise in the \ac{PDH} frequency stabilization loops.
+Nevertheless, the treatment above is believed to be sufficient to assess the impact of the \ac{RAM} at the \ac{EOM} driving frequency on the out-of-loop noise in the \ac{PDH} frequency stabilization loops.